xiangshiyin/python-for-kids/2023-2024/2023-08-26/README.md

 ### Exercise
 * Q1: Write a program to draw a regular pentagon with `turtle` and make sure all five sides are of the same length.
   * Hint: make changes on top of the code samples we used in our class today.
 Can you figure out the right size of angle to turn in the program?
 * Q2: Allie and Philip were asking how to draw a circle with `turtle`.
 Here is one example you could play with.
+Can you figure out how this code works?
   ```python
   # draw a circle with Turtle
   import turtle